apache/incubator-heron/docs/developers/topologies.md

 A wide variety of extensions have been built for using Storm in conjunction with other systems.
 Due to Heron's backwards compatibility with Storm, you can use those extensions in your Heron topologies as well.
-Here are some examples:
+Here are some tutorials for a handful of existing extensions:

 * [Kafka](http://storm.apache.org/documentation/storm-kafka.html)
 * [HDFS](http://storm.apache.org/documentation/storm-hdfs.html)